• Menu

 10. Leopard Frog

-The Northern Leopard frog is an amphibian species found in the Northern part of the USA and Canada.
-They tend to live in marshy areas and wetlands where it’s easy to live off of insects, spiders, mollusks, and crustaceans.
+The Northern leopard frog is an amphibian species found in the Northern parts of the USA and Canada.
+They tend to live in marshy areas and wetlands where it’s easy to feast on a diet of insects, spiders, mollusks, and other crustaceans.

 Learn More: NPS.gov